 Additional entry requirements:

-- You must have achieved at least a grade 4 in both English Language and English Literature.
+- You must have achieved at least a grade 4 in both English Language and English Literature - a love of reading and writing is expected.

 The College will always treat each applicant as an individual.
 Should you not have or not expect to obtain the grades stated above, or not have relevant industry-related experience, the College would still welcome your application for this course as this will enable us to identify whether this course is, in fact, the right course for you or whether another course may be more appropriate.